Menu Close

 Listen to this article

 Most men today arrive in adulthood with injured masculinity.
 We are victims of bad or absent fathering, or abuse by other males.
-Rather than displaying the characteristics of mature manhood, we display the absence of masculinity in passivity, indecision, effeminacy, and moral weakness, or the false masculinity of machoism and agression.
+Rather than displaying the characteristics of mature manhood, we display the absence of masculinity in passivity, indecision, effeminacy, and moral weakness, or the false masculinity of machoism and aggression.

 How Did We Get Here?